Onion (Pyaaz): Uses, Benefits, Side Effects and More!

 A study has investigated the effect of onion on osteoporosis, which is characterised by bone mineral density reduction.
 The cell line investigations revealed that onion extract might inhibit osteoclastogenesis (formation of bone-resorbing cells, osteoclasts) process.
 According to another study, postmenopausal women supplemented with onion juice had increased bone marrow density.2 Therefore, onion might be helpful for bone.

 In an animal study, a red onion bulb extract might help reduce lymphocyte and eosinophil numbers (inflammatory cells) in the blood and bronchoalveolar lavage fluid (fluid collected from the lungs).
-Another study showed that onion extract reduced proinflammatory cytokines in microglia (brain) cells, hence might help against brain inflammation.2
+Another study showed that onion extract reduced proinflammatory cytokines in microglia (brain) cells, and hence might help against brain inflammation.2

 The onion bulb extracts might reduce the overall counts of white blood cells and lung inflammatory cells, such as eosinophils, neutrophils, and monocytes, in animal models.2 Therefore, it might be helpful for inflammation.